VRIO & SWOT Strategic Analysis

 • Supported by: Immersion confidence 87.9, parent advocacy NPS +43.3, 62 Advocate families

-• Challenged by: HS viability at 42.6 — can you be "Ferrari" with 20 HS students?
+• Challenged by: HS viability at 42.6 — fragile pipeline needs 12-15 external transfers annually

 • Risk: 66 High-Risk families (29.6%) leave; enrollment contracts further